GTNet: Graph Transformer Network for 3D Point Cloud Classification and Semantic Segmentation: Experiment

 where $ R_{i} $ represents the number of correctly predicted points in category $i$, and $N_{i}$ denotes the actual number of points belonging to category $i$.

-\textbf{Implementation details.} The feature extraction network consists of four Graph Transformer blocks.
-Throughout the entire experiments, we uniformly use $(C, D)$ to denote the pre-defined parameters of each Graph Transformer block, where $C$ and $D$ are the dimensional of the input and output features respectively.
-The feature extraction network uses a four-layer stacked Graph Transformer, and the input and output dimension of the four blocks are set to (3, 64), (64, 64), (64, 128), and (128, 256) respectively, with the increasing dimensions to learn more finer-grained information.
-During the training process, our model sets the learning rate of SGD optimizer to 0.0001, batch$ \_ $size to 8, and iteratively learns for 250 epochs.

-\textbf{Results.} The results in TABLE \ref{table:modelnet40} show that GTNet achieves the highest values in both OA and mAcc, which proves that GTNet is more capable in shape classification than most other models.
-Although our model uses fewer sampling points, it outperforms most models that use more sampling points.
-Compared to SO-Net~\cite{sonet} with 2048 sampling points, we improve 2.3\% on OA and 5.3\% on mAcc.
-GTNet is superior to DGCNN~\cite{dgcnn} with 1\% of OA and 2.4\% of mAcc, and DGCNN also adopts the dynamic graph structure, which demonstrating that the model with dynamic graph combined with Transformer (GTNet) can show better classification ability than the model with dynamic graph combined with convolution (DGCNN).
-GTNet exceeds most point-based deep learning models, that has an improvement of OA than PointNet\cite{pointnet} and PointNet++\cite{pointnet++} by 4\% and 1.3\% respectively, and also owns a 2.4\% improvement over mAcc than the second highest results in the table, which demonstrating that GTNet can perform better feature learning and achieve higher accuracy in different categories.
+\textbf{Results.} The results in Table \ref{table:modelnet40} show that GTNet achieves the highest values in both OA and mAcc, which prove that GTNet is more capable in shape classification than most other models based on Graph and Transformer.
+Compared with graph-based model DGCNN~\cite{dgcnn}, GTNet improve 1\% on OA and 2.4\% on mAcc.
+DGCNN also adopts the dynamic graph structure, which demonstrating that the model with dynamic graph combined with Transformer (GTNet) can show better classification ability than the model with dynamic graph combined with convolution (DGCNN).
+Compared with Transformer-based model PointASNL~\cite{pointasnl},GTNet improve 0.3\% on OA.
+Compared to Method GAPointNet~\cite{chen2021gapointnet}, which also combines Graph and Transformer, GTNet improve 0.8\% on OA and 2.9\% on mAcc.
+GTNet exceeds some particularly classic deep learning models, that has an improvement of OA than PointNet~\cite{pointnet} and PointNet++~\cite{pointnet++} by 4\% and 1.3\% respectively, and also owns a 2.4\% improvement over mAcc than the second highest results in the table, which demonstrating that GTNet can perform better feature learning and achieve higher accuracy in different categories.
+We believe that the reason why GTNet has better performance is because it applies the principle of dynamic graphs and uses Transformers to obtain deeper feature both locally and globally.